-Our Transition Year programme is well established here in St Louis.
-It is now in its 19th year.
+Our Transition Year Programme is well established here in St Louis.
+It is now in its 21st year.
 We regularly review and carry out a range of evaluations to ensure we are offering the very best programme to our students.
-Our demand for transition year is growing every year.
-We currently have 73 students taking part in it this year.
-We are also considering bringing it in as a compulsory year in the future.
+Demand for Transition Year is growing every year.
+The year is not compulsory.
+We also have many students who join us in St Louis to take part in our TY Programme such is its reputation.

-Career guidance, enterprise education, European & local studies, Spanish, French, Home Economics, Irish, Musical Production, Pastoral Care, PE, Religion, World of Science, Art Craft & Design, English, Maths, ICT Design & Technology, & Chinese.
+Irish, English, Maths, Career Guidance, Enterprise Education, Geography, Spanish, French, Home Economics, Musical Production, Pastoral Care, PE, Religion, World of Science, Art Craft & Design, ICT Design & Technology, & Chinese.

-Our students also get involved in a lot of activities such as TY musical (last year it was ‘Legally Blonde’), in numerous sporting events) including a Santa Run, Gaisce Award, Pope John Paul Award, Young Social Innovators, Youth for Justice, Mini- Company, Work Experience, various guest speakers and trips.
+Our students also get involved in a lot of activities such as: TY Musical – this year it is ‘All Shook Up’, in the Couch to 5K programme culminating in a Parkrun just before Mid Term, Gaisce Award, Pope John Paul Award, Young Social Innovators, Youth for Justice, Mini- Company, Work Experience, various guest speakers and trips.

-Girls who do transition year in an all-girls school get on average an extra 50 points in their leaving certificate.
-This tends to be due to the fact they are more mature, have a better understanding of their preferred career path (after work experience), make more informed subject choices for Leaving Certificate and are also ready to start studying for their next State Examination.
+Did you know, girls who do Transition Year in an all-girls school get on average an extra 50 points in their leaving certificate!
+This tends to be due to the fact they are more mature, have a better understanding of their preferred career path (after work experience), make more informed subject choices for Leaving Certificate and are also ready to start studying from their next State Examination.
 Our highest achievers at leaving certificate and our Head and Deputy Head Girls over the years tend to be students who partook in our Transition Year Programme.